 The American Legion Department of Washington annually honors an Eagle Scout of the Year at our state convention in July.
 The winner of the State competition receives a $2,000 scholarship.
 Our State winner’s application is forwarded to the National American Legion organization where it competes with the other State winners for a $10,000 with the three runners-up each being awarded $2,500 scholarships.

 Eagle Scout of the Year Award

 The nominee must have earned the Eagle Scout Award, any religious emblem (Cub or Scout), must be a currently enrolled High School student, must be a resident of the State of Washington, must either be in a Troop or Crew chartered by an American Legion Post or the child or grandchild of a Legion, Auxiliary, or Sons of The American Legion Member or a parent eligible to join The American Legion Department of Washington.
 Eagle Scouts may apply each year for which they maintain the above eligibility.

-Deadline: Applications must be received by March 1st each year.
+Applications must be received by March 1st each year.
 Only hard copy applications will be accepted - no email applications.
 If using USPS, please allow enough time for them to deliver the package.
-We suggest mailing 7 days in advance of the deadline or sending via priority mail.
+We suggest mailing at least 7 days in advance of the deadline or sending via priority mail.

 Mail Application to:

 You may contact us at Administrator@walegion.org for additional questions.

 The American Legion Square Knot Award